-The central theme of the novel is the persistence of violence in the world, not only in Mexico but seen as a continuing cycle that is perpetuated through the conquest of Latin America by the Spanish conquistadores, through the persecution of the Jews in Europe in the
+The central theme of the novel is the persistence of violence in the world, not only in Mex-

-306 McMurray, pp. 150-54.
+McMurray, pp. 150-54.

 Middle Ages and finally reaching its apex in the Second World War holocaust.
 Javier is well aware of this latent violence in Mexican society: